pulumi/examples/aws-ts-vpc-with-ecs-fargate-py/README.md

 ### Which Backend are we using?

-We are going to use [Pulumi Service backend](https://www.pulumi.com/docs/intro/concepts/state/#pulumi-service-backend) for state storage.
+We are going to use [Pulumi Cloud backend](https://www.pulumi.com/docs/intro/concepts/state/#pulumi-cloud-backend) for state storage.

 ## Running the Example